jvanbaarsen/slaist/README.md

   - Get from your Slack app's OAuth & Permissions page
 - `slack_channel`: Slack channel to post to (optional, defaults to "#general")
 - `filter`: Todoist filter query (optional, defaults to work tasks due today or overdue)
+- `todos_directory`: Directory where todo files are stored (optional, defaults to "~/slaist")
+  - Supports tilde (~) expansion for home directory
+  - Can be absolute path like "/path/to/todos" or relative path

 ### Example Configuration